agenium-scale/boost.simd/doc/u2_tutorial_kernel.md

 ----------------------------------------------------------------------------------------------------

 This tutorial presents the different ways to fill and use a boost::simd::pack in a more realistic use case than above.

-The following methods will show different ways to vectorize the following scalar code calculating a the difference between an array and a constant.
+The following methods will show different ways to vectorize the following scalar code computing the difference between an array and a constant.

 @snippet arrayplus.cpp sum-scalar